What is The Best CMS?

 Winner: Draw – all three platforms support multilingual sites and are available in several languages.

-Since WordPress is the most popular CMS in the world, sites based on this platform often become a target for hackers.
+Since WordPress is the Best CMS in the world, sites based on this platform often become a target for hackers.
 However, WordPress is built on secure code, and it responds quickly to vulnerabilities in the system.
 WordPress also has an automatic update mechanism that allows you to update the platform when a security fix appears.

 Sites running on WordPress can be additionally equipped with an automatic backup system, two-factor authentication, as well as other advanced technologies.